The SYNCRØN Model AU-7a FET cardioid condenser microphone Plus information on the Fairchild F⁄22 and the Syncron S-10

 The SYNCRØN Model S-10

-Syncron S-10 owner Jeff Scarborough contacted me with the following information.
+APRIL 2009 UPDATE: Syncron S-10 owner Jeff Scarborough provided us with the following information.

-Condenser microphones have built a reputation for quality that has set them apart from other systems.
-If they have become the Rolls-Royce of the recordists. they have also demanded equivalent image pocketbooks.
+Condenser mics have built a reputation for quality that has set them apart from other systems.
+If they have become the Rolls-Royce of the recordists, they have also demanded equivalent image pocketbooks.
 And they have been bulky with their need of separate power supplies.

 Transistors have done much for the bulk, reducing the power packs to manageable size and to independence from power lines.